 How to Make a Charity Website Secure

 You may think it ridiculous that someone would hack your small charity website aimed to help abandoned animals to find a home.
 Unfortunately, the matter is not in the size or purpose of your website.
 No website, even giants such as Twitter or Facebook who have the highest possible security systems, is 100% safe from someone who intends to hack it.
-Here are the data breach statistics from 2017:
+Here are the data breach statistics:

 While security breaches only affect less than 2% of the NPO industry, you should still be aware of the risk for potential threats, and protect your business and your donors.
-Unfortunately, free or partially free services for website building provided by WordPress, Drupal, Wix, Weebly and other off-the-shelf solutions are not reliable enough.
-You increase the chance of being “compromised” if you create a website on an open source platform that is “home” to millions of websites worldwide.
+Unfortunately, free or partially free services for website building provided by Wordpress, Drupal, Wix, Weebly, and other off-the-shelf solutions are not reliable enough.
+You increase the chance of being “compromised” if you create a website on an open-source platform that is “home” to millions of websites worldwide.

-Such services attract the attention of hackers, as they allow everybody access to the open source code.
+Such services attract the attention of hackers, as they allow everybody to access the open-source code.
 While most community members use this to find weaknesses and suggest solutions, “bad guys” can use it to create malicious software and attack servers.
 Thus, your charity can be in danger of being hacked “in bulk” with many other websites on the same platform.
 In this case, only timely security updates of your WP (or another platform) website, especially if there are a lot of plugins installed, can help.

 Another option is to create a custom solution from scratch.
-Your team of developers can take care of the encryption of sensitive data, security of all transactions and storing data on the dedicated servers only they have access to (from certain IP addresses only).
+Your team of developers can take care of the encryption of sensitive data, the security of all transactions, and storing data on the dedicated servers only they have access to (from certain IP addresses only).
 At Greenice, we pay maximum attention to security using best practices like tokenization and encryption.
 In particular, we cooperate with certified tokenization providers who comply with the strictest security standards.
 Thus, even if the database is stolen, hackers will not be able to decrypt it and do any harm.

-You may try to create it by yourself with one of the website builders like Wix, Squarespace, and Weebly using ready-made themes and templates, or open-source content management systems like Drupal, WordPress, and Joomla.
+You may try to create it by yourself with one of the website builders like Wix, Squarespace, and Weebly using ready-made themes and templates, or open-source content management systems like Drupal, Wordpress, and Joomla.
 In both cases, you’ll need to remember data security and customization limitations.